AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Show_Find;

-Though, at each loop iteration,
-GNATprove knows that, for the loop to continue, the value stored in ``A`` at index ``I`` must not be ``E`` (the second assertion which is proved), it will not be able to accumulate this information to deduce that it is true for all the indexes smaller than ``I`` (the first assertion which is not proved).
+At the end of each loop iteration, GNATprove knows that the value stored at index ``I``in ``A``must not be ``E``.
+(If it were, the loop wouldn't have reached the end of the interation.)
+This proves the second assertion.
+But it's unable to aggregate this information over multiple loop iterations to deduce that it's true for all the indexes smaller than ``I``, so it can't prove the first assertion.

 .. _Loop Invariants: